-12 Crucial Lessons from Today’s Leading Women in CannabisHappenings • April 18, 2022
+12 Crucial Lessons From Today’s Leading Women in CannabisCommunity • April 18, 2022

 Panelists Maggie Connors, Nidhi Lucky Handa, Abigail Schnibbe, and Whitney Beatty joined moderator Rosie Mattio in LeafLink’s Women’s History Month Fireside Chat, in honor of Women’s History Month, to discuss the tangible ways women in the cannabis industry want to be supported, and how women looking to advance or begin their cannabis careers can get ahead.

 With little progress on the federal legalization of cannabis, business loans and other conventional banking assistance are unavailable to individuals looking to establish or grow their cannabis business.
 This means that Venture Capital funding is key in the industry.

 However, a recent report by the research firm PitchBook, showed that female-led businesses were only awarded 2% of this capital in 2021 – the lowest percentage since 2016.
 Women-owned cannabis businesses are at a disadvantage, so it’s more important than ever to engage in conversations that further education and truly support women in cannabis at any level.

 In honor of Women’s History Month, LeafLink’s Women’s ERG brought together some of the exceptional women working in cannabis, who are breaking the grass ceiling in an industry that presents so many inherent challenges, to highlight the importance of uplifting women in cannabis and what it means to run a business in this new and budding industry.

 This powerful group of women discussed the best ways to start a business in the industry, tips on how to get funding and raise money, the misleading stigma that women are new to cannabis, and the best ways to support women in cannabis — no matter what level they may be in their career.